Discrete Ultrafilters and Homogeneity of Product Spaces: Homogeneity in Product Spaces

 \begin{proof} Ketonen proved that $\mathfrak d = \mathfrak c$ implies the existence of $P$-points in $\omega^*$ \cite{Ketonen}.
 By Remark~\ref{P-discrete} any $P$-point is a discrete ultrafilter. \end{proof}

 In conclusion, we mention recent results of Reznichenko concerning homogeneous compact subspaces of product spaces.
 He proved that, under CH, (i)~any compact set in a homogeneous subspace of a countable product of $\beta\omega$-spaces is metrizable, (ii)~any compact set in a homogeneous subspace of a finite product of $\beta\omega$-spaces is finite~\cite[Theorems~3 and~4]{Reznichenko}.
 An analysis of his proof shows that CH can be replaced by the assumption that there exist uncountably many $\leRB$-incompatible (that is, not nearly coherent) $P$-points.
+To be more precise, the following theorems hold.

+\begin{theorem} Suppose that there exist uncountably many $\leRB$-incompatible $P$-points and $X=\prod_{n\in \omega}X_n$, where each $X_n$ is a compact $\beta\omega$-space.
+Let $Y\subset X$ be a homogeneous space.
+Then each compact subspace of $Y$ is metrizable. \end{theorem}

+\begin{theorem} Let $n$ be a positive integer.
+Suppose that there exist $n+1$ \,$\leRB$-incompatible $P$-points and $X=\prod_{i=1}^n X_i$, where each $X_i$ is a compact $\beta\omega$-space.
+Let $Y\subset X$ be a homogeneous space.
+Then each compact subspace of $Y$ is finite. \end{theorem}

-This gives rise to the question of investigating conditions under which this assumption holds.
-A plausible conjecture is that it holds if $\mathfrak d = \mathfrak u = \mathfrak c$, because under this condition there exist, first, $2^{2^\omega}$ Rudin--Keisler incomparable $P$-points~\cite{DT} and, secondly, $2^{2^\omega}$ near-coherence classes of ultrafilters~\cite{BB}.
+This gives rise to the question of investigating conditions for the existence of uncountably many not nearly coherent $P$-points.
+A plausible conjecture is that such a condition is $\mathfrak d = \mathfrak u = \mathfrak c$ (here $\mathfrak u$ is the minimum cardinality of a free ultrafilter base on $\omega$), because under this condition there exist, first, $2^{2^\omega}$ Rudin--Keisler incomparable $P$-points~\cite{DT} and, secondly, $2^{2^\omega}$ near-coherence classes of ultrafilters~\cite{BB}.